 Preclinical And Clinical Trials Knowledge Base on Bioavailability

 The development of PACT-F commenced in 2005.
 PACT-F is now the largest knowledge base on bioavailability worldwide.
-It contains 8296 records, which describe in detail the results of clinical trials in humans and preclinical trials in animals.
+It contains more than 28.000 data records, which describe in detail the results of clinical trials in humans and preclinical trials in animals.

-PACT-F is extensively annotated: up to 17 fields describe in detail the results and conditions of each trial, such as route of administration, species investigated, drug formulation, coadministration of drug, feeding condition, age and gender of the subjects involved, dosing scheme, genetic differences, experimental and analytical procedure, method of calculation and state of health.
+PACT-F is extensively annotated: more than 21 data fields describe in detail the results and conditions of each trial, such as route of administration, species investigated, drug formulation, coadministration of drug, feeding condition, age and gender of the subjects involved, dosing scheme, genetic differences, experimental and analytical procedure, method of calculation and state of health.
 For further information, please see: content of PACT-F.